Home Health Disease of the 21st century: how to treat depression

 1335540111314c3dc0f9eo-copy

-Depression can occur against the background of deep feelings associated, for example, with the loss of a loved one, status in society, work.
+Depression can occur against the background of deep experiences associated, for example, with the loss of a loved one, status in society, or work.

-Often, depressive conditions occur due to a lack of serotonin, dopamine and norepinephrine.
-As a rule, in this case, antidepressants are ineffective, or help very slowly.
+Depressive states often occur due to a lack of serotonin, dopamine and norepinephrine.
+As a rule, in this case, antidepressants are ineffective or help very slowly.

-In some people, depression develops with prolonged lack of sunlight.
-People living in the north are especially susceptible to this kind of disease.
-The situation is especially aggravated in the autumn season.
+Some people develop depression with prolonged absence of sunlight.
+People living in the north are especially susceptible to this type of disease.
+The situation becomes especially aggravated in the autumn season.

 While taking certain medications, depression can also occur.
 True, unlike other cases, here depression, as a rule, goes away on its own.
-It is enough to stop taking medications, as everything is normalized.
-But the vital period can take up to 1.5 years.
+It is enough to stop taking the medications and everything will return to normal.
+But the vital period can last up to 1.5 years.

-However, a reason is not always needed for depression.
-According to the statistics of doctors, sometimes the disease occurs by itself, as if "born" from the inside.
-Thus, 35% of cases were identified.
+However, depression does not always need a reason.
+According to statistics from doctors, sometimes the disease occurs on its own, as if “born” from within.
+In this way, 35% of cases were identified.

 2854854469e3b809bc64o2

-The consequences of a short or long-term, but acute depression are manifested in the form of a cardinal change in character.
-If a person was an optimist before the disease, then after it pessimistic outlooks on life, fatigue and diseases of internal organs may remain.
+The consequences of short-term or long-term, but acute depression manifest themselves in the form of a radical change in character.
+If before the disease a person was an optimist, then after the disease he may be left with pessimistic views on life, fatigue and diseases of the internal organs.

-During treatment, a person can get used to and, as they say, "addicted" to antidepressants, which will also require treatment.
-Problems in communication, as well as on sexual grounds, are not excluded.
+During treatment, a person can get used to and, as they say, “get hooked” on antidepressants, which will also require treatment.
+Problems in communication, as well as sexual ones, are possible.

 Physiological factors are added to the psychological side of the issue.
-The most common consequences are: hair loss, brittle nails and brittle bones, discoloration of the skin (painful pallor), thinness.
-As a rule, with successful treatment and with the return of a normal psychological state, the physical symptoms go away on their own.
+The most common consequences are: hair loss, brittle nails and brittle bones, changes in skin color (painful pallor), thinness.
+As a rule, with successful treatment and the return of a normal psychological state, physical symptoms go away on their own.

-However, if we are talking about female depression, then the problems that have arisen in terms of aesthetics can trigger a new round of depression, which can lead to a vicious circle.
+However, if we are talking about female depression, then the problems that arise in terms of aesthetics can trigger a new round of depression, which can lead to a vicious circle.

-As for the pains that a person felt at the time of depression (heart palpitations, pain in joints, chest, etc.), they can accompany him for the rest of his life.
+As for the pain that a person felt at the time of depression (rapid heartbeat, pain in the joints, chest, etc.), they can accompany him for the rest of his life.
 But not in actual presence, but as a phantom phenomenon.

-In order to minimize the manifestation of the effects of depression, or even avoid their occurrence altogether, it is very important to cure the disease to the end.
-In no case should you save on treatment.
-Find a good specialist who can help identify and eradicate the cause of depression, as well as select the best and most effective treatments.
+In order to minimize the manifestation of the consequences of depression, or even avoid their occurrence altogether, it is very important to cure the disease to the end.
+You should never skimp on treatment.
+Find a good specialist who will help identify and eradicate the cause of depression, and also select optimal and effective treatment methods.

 Types of depression